Shenango River Lake

-At its crest, it is 720 feet long and 68 feet high, housing the reservoir, which boasts a standard capacity of 29.920 acre-feet and a maximum capacity of 351.000 acre-feet.
+It is 720 feet long and 68 feet high at its crest, housing the reservoir, which boasts a standard capacity of 29.920 acre-feet and a maximum capacity of 351.000 acre-feet.
 The reservoir is between several cities, namely Sharon, Greenville, Mercer, and Hermitage, PA, falling under Mercer County, PA.

-Some of the well-preserved remains of the project property offer an insight into the staggering economic development in which this endeavor played a key role in the region of Northwestern Pennsylvania.
+Some of the project property’s well-preserved remains offer insight into the staggering economic development in which this endeavor played a crucial role in Northwestern Pennsylvania.

-The Shenango recreation area in PA and the army corps aside, the real treasure of the Shenango River Lake is the multitude of fishing opportunities, which we will focus on now.
+Aside from the Shenango recreation area in PA and the army corps, the real treasure of the Shenango River Lake is the multitude of fishing opportunities, which we will focus on now.

 Shenango River Map